coq/coq/doc/sphinx/proof-engine/tactics.rst

    general, it is easier to rely on higher-level induction tactics such as the ones described in :tacn:`induction`.

-   In the syntax of the tactic, the identifier :n:`@ident` is the name given to the induction hypothesis.
-The natural number :n:`@natural` tells on which premise of the current goal the induction acts, starting from 1, counting both dependent and non dependent products, but skipping local definitions.
+   In the syntax of the tactic, :n:`@ident` is the name given to the induction hypothesis. :n:`@natural` tells on which premise of the current goal the induction acts, starting from 1, counting both dependent and non dependent products, but skipping local definitions.
 Especially, the current lemma must be composed of at